By using this site, you agree to the Privacy Policy and Terms of Use.

 Pulling back

-When your dog pulls forward and you pull back, you’re engaging in a tug-of-war.
+When your dog pulls forward and you pull back, you’re essentially starting a tug-of-war.
 And dogs are very good at tug-of-war.
-Pulling back actually increases the tension and often causes the dog to pull harder in the opposite direction.
-This is an opposition reflex, and most dogs have it hardwired.
+Pulling the lead back increases the tension, often forcing the dog to pull harder in the opposite direction.
+This is called an opposition reflex, and it’s instinctively present in most dogs.

 Using a retractable lead

-Retractable leads are terrible for pulling dogs.
-They teach the dog that leaning into tension extends their range.
-The mechanism maintains constant light tension, which desensitises the dog to the feeling of a tight lead.
-When you eventually switch to a fixed lead, the dog doesn’t understand why it’s now a problem.
+Retractable leads are not a good choice for pulling dogs.
+They teach dogs that applying tension to the lead extends their reach.
+This mechanism always keeps a slight tension on the lead, allowing the dog to become accustomed to the feel of a tight lead.
+When you later switch to a fixed lead, the dog may not understand why this is a problem anymore.

-Burn your retractable lead (metaphorically).
-Use a fixed 1.5m to 2m lead for all training walks.
+Retire your retractable lead (graciously).
+Always use a 1.5m to 2m fixed lead for training walks.

 Letting the dog set the pace

-If your dog determines the speed and direction of every walk, they have no reason to check in with you.
-You become a passive passenger being dragged along for the ride.
-Take back control by setting the pace yourself.
-Decide when to stop, when to change direction, and when to speed up or slow down.
+If your dog decides the speed and direction of every walk, he has no reason to pay attention to you.
+Then you become just a passive passenger being dragged along behind him.
+Take back control and set the pace yourself.
+You decide when to stop, when to change direction, and when to go faster or slower.

 Inconsistent corrections